 2015 The documentary Amy is released.
 The film, directed by Asif Kapadia, chronicles the short life of British singer Amy Winehouse.
 Hard-living Winehouse won five Grammy awards for her 2006 album Back To Black.
 She died at the age of 27 from alcohol poisoning in 2011.

-2012 Slash, of late Guns N' Roses fame, gets his star on the Hollywood Walk of Fame.
-Charlie Sheen is master of ceremonies at the event, and comments, "It seems quite fitting that Slash is getting a star on the very street Axl Rose will one day be sleeping on."
-Oooooooooh, burn!
+2012 Slash, who left Guns N' Roses in 1996, gets his star on the Hollywood Walk of Fame.
+Charlie Sheen, who is master of ceremonies at the event, comments, "It seems quite fitting that Slash is getting a star on the very street Axl Rose will one day be sleeping on."

 2009 Robert Plant is officially a Commander of the British Empire after being bestowed with the title by Prince Charles at Buckingham Palace.

 2008 VH1's Rock Honors pays tribute to The Who.

 2007 Bad Religion release their fourteenth full-length studio album, New Maps of Hell.

 2004 American Idol winner Fantasia's "I Believe" hits #1 on the US singles chart.

 1998 Bauhaus, who broke up in 1983, begin their Resurrection tour with a show at The Palladium in Los Angeles.